dmulyalin/ttp/docs/source/Inputs/Attributes.rst

 There are a number of attributes supported by input tag, these attributes help to define input behavior and how data should be loaded and parsed.

-Additionally input tag text payload can contain structured data, that data can be retrieved using ``get_input_load`` method.
-Input tag ``load`` attribute instructs how to load that data.
-For instance, if tag text structured in yaml format, yaml loader can be used to load it in Python data structure.
+Additionally, the input tag text payload can contain structured data retrievable via the ``get_input_load`` method.
+The input tag ``load`` attribute specifies how to load that data.
+For example, if the tag text is in YAML format, the yaml loader can parse it into a Python data structure.

-Attributes in input tag and attributes loaded from input tag text are combined in single structure if both are dictionaries, as a result, most of the attributes can be specified in either way.
+Attributes in the input tag and attributes loaded from the input tag text are combined into a single structure if both are dictionaries.
+As a result, most attributes can be specified in either location.

 .. list-table::
    :widths: 10 90